Chart Color Schemes

 Oakhurst has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely to affect the region.
-Notable projects include Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-Apartment Project, and Marsden Park Strategic Town Centre.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects expected to impact the region.
+Notable ones are Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-Apartment Project, and Marsden Park Strategic Town Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.